What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 Author Joshua Becker describes minimalism as "... the intentional promotion of the things we most value and the removal of anything that distracts us from it."

 I like this definition because it's personal and open-ended.
 Minimalism becomes what you want it to be.
 You choose what's important, what you will place front and center.
-You choose what to remove from your life in order to leave you with more space, time, money, and energy for what matters.
+You choose what to remove from your life in order to leave you with more space, time, money, attention, and energy for what matters.

 In this way minimalism helps you define your goals and purpose in life, and makes it more likely that you'll be able to pursue and achieve them.